bryancross/key2pdf/README.md

 ##### Returns

-`convert` will return JSON containing a status message and an ID for the conversion job.
+`pushhook` will return JSON containing a status message and an ID for the conversion job.
 You can use this ID to retrieve the status of your job.

 `{"msg":"Conversion request recieved","jobID":"947f0f5d8cd92e414ac4056365ffe40cadaa75a9"}`